PhillKroger/Keneasyio/README.md

 ⦁ Make the project public

-Hypothesis
+``Hypothesis``
 Finding the right look can take a very long time due to the huge variety of clothes and shoes.
 It is getting more and more difficult to make a choice, but you still want to dress uniquely and stylishly.
 Ready-made sets with various filtering by clothing selection parameters simplify the search problem and save a lot of time.

-Оборудование и программы (ресурсы)
+``Hardware and software (resources) ``
+⦁ Laptop
+⦁ Python programming language, Django, layout tools
-⦁	Ноутбук
+⦁ PyCharm development environment
-⦁	Язык программирования python, Django, инструменты для верстки ⦁	Среда разработки PyCharm

-Описание работы
-⦁	Основными составляющими любого сайта является контент и дизайн. Основной задачей дизайна является создание удобного и интуитивного интерфейса, о котором мы расскажем в первую очередь.
-Главная страница содержит основную информацию с главными ссылками (рис.
-1.).
-Header – верх страницы с возможными ссылками:
-1) Home – переход на главную страницу;
-2) About – ссылка на страницу с кратким описанием проекта;
-3) Filter – страница с главным функционалом проекта;
-4) Profile – ссылка на профиль пользователя;
+Description of work ⦁ The main components of any website are content and design.
+The main task of design is to create a convenient and intuitive interface, which we will talk about first.
+The main page contains basic information with main links (Fig. 1.).
+Header - top of the page with possible links:

+Home - go to the main page;
+About - a link to a page with a brief description of the project;
+Filter - page with the main functionality of the project;
+Profile - link to the user profile;
-5) Logout / Sign in / Sign up – выход / вход / регистрация.
+Logout / Sign in / Sign up - logout / login / registration.

 ![home](https://user-images.githubusercontent.com/66637696/153063419-dcbe464d-960a-422d-a7df-16fa38868b79.png)